salesforce/DocNLI/README.md

 https://drive.google.com/file/d/1Czv95ZfoeGXwGKWKF2hACIqKYOr4-I2b/view?usp=sharing

-**In addition to the DocNLI dataset, we also release other three datasets used in this paper: "binary FEVER data for NLI", "binary MNLI" and "NLI-version of MCTest".**
+**In addition to the DocNLI dataset, we also release other three datasets used in this paper:**
+* "binary FEVER data for NLI"
+* "binary MNLI"
+* "NLI-version of MCTest".

 ## Pretrained RoBERTa Model download